inveniosoftware/invenio/docs/tutorials/developing-with-invenio.rst

       ]
     }

 Demo time
 ---------

-Let's now see our Invenio module in action after it is integrated with our Invenio instance.
+Let's now see our Invenio module in action after it has been integrated in our Invenio instance.

-First we install our new invenio-foo module:
+First, install the new invenio-foo module in the virtual enviroment of the Invenio instance:

 .. code-block:: console

+    $ pipenv shell  # activate the app virtual env (my-site) $ cd ../invenio-foo
-    $ pipenv install --editable .[all]
+    (my-site) $ pip install --editable .

-Then, if you've followed the steps in the :ref:`quickstart` guide, you can go to the instance folder, `my-repository`, and start the ``server`` script:
+Then, if you've followed the steps in the :ref:`quickstart` guide, you can go to the instance folder, `my-site`, and start the ``server`` script:

 .. code-block:: console

-    $ cd ../my-site
+    (my-site) $ cd ../my-site
-    $ pipenv run ./scripts/server
+    (my-site) $ ./scripts/server

 Then go to ``http://localhost:5000/create`` and you will see the form we just created.
 There are two fields ``Title`` and ``Description``.

-Let's try the form, add something to the ``Title`` and click submit, you will see the validation errors on the form, fill in the ``Description`` and click submit.
-The form is now valid and it navigates you to the ``/success`` page.
+Let's try the form.
+Add something in the ``Title`` field and click on submit: you will see a validation error on the form.
+Fill in the ``Description`` field and click on submit: the form is now valid and it navigates you to the ``/success`` page.